 TOKYO, May 20 (Reuters) - The yen held near a 3 1/2-month high against the dollar and the euro on Tuesday, supported by diminishing expectations of stimulus by the Bank of Japan as well as falling U.S. and European bond yields.

-The chart break was a talking point among yen traders given the dollar had not stayed below that average except for brief forays in October-November last year.
+The chart break was a talking point among yen traders given the dollar has not held below that average except for brief forays in October-November last year.
 The dollar has largely been in a strong position since late 2012 when Japanese Prime Minister Shinzo Abe's embarked on aggressive fiscal and monetary easing to revive growth.

 As a result a sustained fall below that mark may portend a turning point in the yen's weakening trend.

-The uptick in the yen also comes at a time of decreasing expectations of near-term monetary easing by the Bank of Japan as Governor Haruhiko Kuroda has stuck to an upbeat assessment on the Japanese economy in recent weeks.
+The uptick in the yen also comes at a time of decreasing expectations of near-term monetary easing by the Bank of Japan.

-The BOJ is widely expected to keep it policy unchanged at a two-day policy meeting starting on Tuesday, with traders now looking to Kuroda's press conference after the meeting.
+The BOJ is widely expected to keep its policy unchanged at a two-day policy meeting starting on Tuesday, with the market now looking to Kuroda's news conference after the meeting.

 The dollar has been facing some pressure of its own from falls in U.S. Treasury yields.